 7. Some of the most engaged and active audiences on social media are individuals coping with a disability or chronic condition, including heart disease, cancer, diabetes and people who have recently experienced a medical emergency.
 (Source PewResearch)

 Takeaway: People who have undergone or are coping with a disability or chronic condition want their voices heard.
-They want to share their personal insights, that could potentially help another patient who is struggling.
+They want to share their personal insights, which could potentially help another patient who is struggling.
 They don’t just care – they want to make a real difference and pay it forward.

 8. 81% of hospitals said service lines expressed an interest in participating in the hospital’s social media strategy.
 (Source AFIA)